Skip to main content

 How much can my case be worth?

-Severe motorcycle injuries (TBI, spinal, amputation) regularly support multi-million-dollar damages presentations.
+Severe motorcycle injuries (TBI, spinal, amputation) are valued through the damages evidence — life-care plans and vocational-economic analysis — not formulas.
 Less-severe cases vary based on medical bills, lost earnings, and pain and suffering.
 Insurance limits and the defendant's resources are also factors.

 For a confidential review of your case: